WassimZm/STT-Breton-language/Biblio_exploration/Data/Banque_Sonore_Dialectes_Bretons.md

 ## Dataset exploration :
 * The dataset is available in Hugging Face and contains approximately 7,290 audio samples.
 * Each raw includes a Breton audio recording, its corresponding transcription, a French translation, and the postal code of the city where the it was collected.
+## ✅ Important Notes / Observations
+* The dataset contains some issues resulting from poor web scraping practices.
+* Some instances include the term "graphie locale" at the beginning of the transcription, which may affect the model performance during evaluation.